christian-wolf-eks/ls-sign/content/individual-files.rst

     This file structure will break when newline chars are allows as part of a filename.

 Thus, the FMU exporter must make sure that no file in the FMU contains newline chars (``\n``) as part of their filenames.
-If such filenames exist, the user must be warned and the export should be aborted.
+If such filenames exist, the user must be warned and the export must be aborted.

 .. _hashes-in-xml: